weiserlab/ambuj/stico.md

 TBD

+We are targetting following parameters for STICORS computers:
-**Bitrate:** Over 100 kbps of bitrate for transmission/reception
+* **Bitrate:** Greater than 100 kbps of bitrate at PHY layer for the transmission/reception

-**Range:** Over 100 meters of transmission and reception range in line-of-sight environment
+* **Range:** Greater than 100 meters of transmission and reception range in line-of-sight environment

-**Everlasting:** Batteries can last entire lifetime of the deployment, requiring no exchange.
-For some applications, it may even operate without batteries operating on the energy harvested from the ambient environment
+* **Everlasting:** Batteries can last entire lifetime of the deployment, requiring no exchange.
+For some applications, we may even support operation without batteries.
+In this case, STICORS would harvest energy from the ambient environment

 ## News